pycage/shellfish/doc/tutorial/concepts.md

 For instance, buttons may only be clickable under certain circumstances, while the visibility or size of other elements may depend on a lot of other factors.
-The modeling all of these dependencies with procedural or object oriented programming can result in pieces of code that are hard to extend or maintain.
+Modeling all of these dependencies with procedural or object oriented programming can result in pieces of code that are hard to extend or maintain.

 # Dynamic Values